tgymnich/homebridge-LEDStrip/README.md

 # homebridge-LEDStrip

-A homebridge plugin for controlling an analog LED Strip with a rapsberry pi.
+A homebridge plugin for controlling an analog LED Strip using a Rapsberry Pi.

 # Installation